Anyone who has been paying attention will note that large-scale nature-related disasters are increasing.

 For that, many scientists point to climate change.
 To account for everything climate-related—cold fronts, freakish blizzards, flooding rains, hurricanes and a host of other dangers—many of them blame greenhouse gases, injected into the atmosphere via human activity like deforestation and burning of fossil fuels.
 Thus, the lesson they draw from calamities is that man needs to stop producing carbon dioxide.

-There is evidence that smog from industrial activity, smoke from slash-and-burn deforestation in developing countries, widespread replacement of green and open land surfaces by pavement, asphalt and buildings, and the exhaust of jets, cars, trucks, trains and ships have contributed to climatic variation.
+There is evidence that smog from industrial activity, smoke from slash-and-burn deforestation in developing countries, widespread replacement of green and open surfaces by pavement, asphalt and buildings, and the exhaust of jets, cars, trucks, trains and ships have contributed to climatic variation.
 Other suspected weather-modifying agents include crop irrigation and the creation of man-made lakes.
 The influence of diverted rivers, dams, drained swamps and underground aquifers may be significant too because of the effect the water-versus-land ratio has on the heat balance.
-There is abundant evidence that mankind has abused, polluted, tarnished and ruined nearly everything our hands have touched on Earth.
+There is abundant evidence that mankind has abused, polluted, tarnished and ruined nearly everything our hands have touched.

 However, it is scientifically impossible to attribute the scale of the increase in dramatic nature-related phenomena to such human endeavors.
 This is a hot-button issue clouded by politics—and quite a bit of conflicting data.
 Meteorologists do not know the extent to which climatic changes or variability may be accurately predicted in the long term, nor do they know why major global-impacting weather forces, such as high-altitude jet streams or powerful ocean currents, shift as they do.